Get insights.

 Randomization with group questions

-When a group question falls within a randomized range, the entire group parent and all sub-questions moves as a single unit.
-The sub-questions always appear in their original order, right after the parent.
-They're never scattered across the survey.
+BlockSurvey lets you nest sub-questions under a parent.
+These are called group questions: Question 4 might hold sub-questions 4.1 through 4.4.
+When a group falls inside a randomized range, the whole group moves as one unit.
+The sub-questions stay in their original order right after the parent, and never scatter across the survey.

 Sampling with randomization